 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Substance use disorder (SUD) is a growing problem among the older adult population.
+Core tip: Substance use disorder is a growing problem among the older adult population.
 Unfortunately, there is very limited controlled research data on pharmacotherapy to help with this situation.
-Our review indicates benefits for naltrexone in the treatment of alcohol use disorder, but we were not able to find data regarding pharmacotherapy for any other SUD among older adults.
-This review is our attempt to draw attention towards the topic of SUD treatment among older adults and to encourage further research in this field.
+Our review indicates benefits for naltrexone in the treatment of alcohol use disorder, but we were not able to find data regarding pharmacotherapy for any other substance use disorder among older adults.
+This review is our attempt to draw attention towards the topic of substance use disorder treatment among older adults and to encourage further research in this field.

 Tampi RR, Chhatlani A, Ahmad H, Balaram K, Dey J, Escobar R, Lingamchetty T. Substance use disorders among older adults: A review of randomized controlled pharmacotherapy trials.
 World J Psychiatr 2019; In press